pelpan/pelpan.github.io/_posts/2023-12-20-Run Go in Jupyter Notebook.md

 `2017/09/20 10:33:12 Need a command line argument specifying the connection file.`

 ## 3. Run Jupyter Notebook
+- Start the jupyter notebook serve
 ```bash
 jupyter notebook
 ```
+- mSelect `Go` from the kernel menu.

+- Have fun!